info@gunnersreview.com

 Medium Bullets (200-225 grains):

-- Best for: Deer, caribou, lighter elk
+• Best for: Deer, caribou, lighter elk.

-- Velocity: 2,800-3,000 fps
+• Velocity: 2,800-3,000 fps.

-- Advantages: Flatter trajectory than heavier bullets, less recoil
+• Advantages: Flatter trajectory than heavier bullets, less recoil.

-- Popular choices: Barnes TTSX 200gr, Hornady InterBond 225gr
+• Popular choices: Barnes TTSX 200gr, Hornady InterBond 225gr.

 Standard Heavy Bullets (250 grains):

-- Best for: Elk, moose, black bear (most popular weight)
+• Best for: Elk, moose, black bear (most popular weight).

-- Velocity: 2,650-2,800 fps
+• Velocity: 2,650-2,800 fps.

-- Advantages: Excellent balance for North American big game
+• Advantages: Excellent balance for North American big game.

-- Popular choices: Nosler AccuBond 250gr, Swift A-Frame 250gr, Federal Trophy Bonded Bear Claw 250gr, Hornady InterLock 250gr
+• Popular choices: Nosler AccuBond 250gr, Swift A-Frame 250gr, Federal Trophy Bonded Bear Claw 250gr, Hornady InterLock 250gr.

 Maximum Penetration (275-300 grains):

-- Velocity: 2,450-2,600 fps
+• Velocity: 2,450-2,600 fps.

-- Advantages: Maximum penetration and bone-breaking capability
+• Advantages: Maximum penetration and bone-breaking capability.

-- Popular choices: Swift A-Frame 275gr, Barnes TSX 285gr, Nosler Partition 300gr
+• Popular choices: Swift A-Frame 275gr, Barnes TSX 285gr, Nosler Partition 300gr.

 Premium Bullet Technology

-- Core bonded to jacket prevents separation
+• The core bonded to the jacket prevents separation.

-- Excellent weight retention (85-95%)
+• Excellent weight retention (85-95%).

-- Good choice for large game at all distances
+• Good choice for large game at all distances.

 Monolithic Copper (Barnes TTSX/LRX, Hornady GMX):

-- 100% weight retention
+• 100% weight retention.

-- Deep, straight-line penetration
+• Deep, straight-line penetration.

-- Required in some areas with lead bullet bans
+• Required in some areas with lead bullet bans.

-- Typically shoots best at higher velocities
+• Typically shoots best at higher velocities.

 Polymer-Tipped (Nosler AccuBond, Hornady ELD-X, Sierra GameChanger):

-- High ballistic coefficients for long range
+• High ballistic coefficients for long range.

-- Controlled expansion at varying velocities
+• Controlled expansion at varying velocities.

-- Excellent accuracy in most rifles
+• Excellent accuracy in most rifles.

 Partitioned Bullets (Nosler Partition, Swift A-Frame):

-- Front half expands, rear half penetrates
+• Front half expands, rear half penetrates.

-- Proven performance for 50+ years
+• Proven performance for 50+ years.

-- Excellent for heavy-boned game
+• Excellent for heavy-boned game.

 Making Your Decision: .300 Win Mag vs .338 Win Mag